kengraf/GenCyber/LessonPlanThursday.md

 Using tools and processes from earlier in the week, students will discover answers (treasure) for various historical events.

 ## Lesson Description
-This lesson is divdied into three (3) modules; one each for New Hampshire, USA, and World events.
+This lesson is divided into three (3) modules; one each for New Hampshire, USA, and World events.
 Story, location, and clues are presented as pins on a Google map.
 Students are given a riddle or problem to solve that is related the story.

 ### Prerequisite Knowledge
 Students should have a basic understanding of how to use a web browser and be able to engage using remote meeting tools.

 ### Length of Completion
 The lesson has three (3) modules.
 Each module starts with a brief (5 minute) overview to provide context, instructions, and goals for the students.
 Students typically complete each module in 90-120 minutes.
 These lessons are based on Google Maps and Wikipedia.
-Search and Cyberchef knowledge is expected.
+Search and Cyber Chef knowledge is expected.

 *Module 1: New Hampshire*
-First nations, black hertiage, revolutionary heros, civil war ballonist, cold war, and more.
+First nations, black heritage, revolutionary heroes, civil war balloonist, cold war, and more.
 All in New Hampshire.

 *Module 2: United States*